-As the UK’s favourite 20th Century building, Coventry Cathedral is a remarkable and inspiring place for groups to visit.
+As the UK’s favourite 20th Century building, Coventry Cathedral is a must-see attraction.

 On this page you will find all of the information that you need to plan your visit and to get the very most out of your time with us.

-A guided tour is the best way to fully appreciate our ‘casket of jewels’.
-For only an additional £3 per person, one of our knowledgeable and enthusiastic guides will lead your group through the history of the Ruins, the Blitz, and the building of the New Cathedral.
+A guided tour is the best way to fully appreciate our ‘casket of jewels’, one of our knowledgeable and enthusiastic guides will lead your group through the history of the Ruins, the Blitz, and the building of the New Cathedral.
 We recommend allowing at least an hour for a tour, each guide will provide ample opportunity to ask questions along the way.

 There are many aspects to the Cathedral aside from its history, including the Architecture and Basil Spence’s vision, the Arts contained within the building and the Artists who created them, and the story of Reconciliation which continues today, and our guides are happy to focus on any area which particularly interests your group.
 If there is any specific area which your group would like to explore then please let us know at the point of booking.

 In the Blitz Experience our volunteers tell the story of what Coventry was like before the Blitz and how the people of this extraordinary city coped with its aftermath.

 Please note that the Blitz Museum is not open to visitors when in use by school groups – please check availability when booking.

 Climb the Cathedral Tower for the best view in Coventry!
 Open 7 days a week except during bell ringing sessions*.

 (Children are permitted to climb at their carer’s discretion and we do not recommend the climb for younger children due to the amount of steps and the nature of the climb, no climbers under the age of 8 will be permitted)